Cloud-CV/EvalAI/docs/source/submission.md

     a submission               message      Exchange                  worker(s)

 Exchange receives the message and then routes it to the queue `submission_task_queue`.
-At the end of `submission_task_queue` are workers (scripts/workers/submission_worker.py) which processes the submission message.
+At the end of `submission_task_queue` are workers (scripts/workers/submission_worker.py) who process the submission message.

 The worker can be run with